 A papillary carcinoma may manifest ...

-Papillary lesions of the breast comprise of a wide group and can range from being benign to malignant.
+Papillary lesions of the breast comprise a wide group and range from benign to malignant.

 They develop as tufts of epithelium with a ﬁbrovascular core that arborize into branching papillae and protrude into the duct lumen.

 papilloma of breast / intraductal papilloma of the b...